lightblue-platform/lightblue-docs-user/standards/json_schema.md

+# Overview
 The objective of this document is to show both how json schema works and how we are using it.
-As the spec is currently in draft this document is subject to radical change in the future.
+As the spec [1] is currently in draft this document is subject to radical change in the future.
 There are some problems with json schema, so hopefully updates will come along eventually to fix things.
+> Note: There is a [reference section](../standards/json_schema.md.html#References) in the end of this page with the links cited using '[ ]'

+There is some official documetation on the standard [2] but It might not be enough without practical examples.
+The same official page also provide some examples [3] (some that might be even helpeful are the advanced examples[4].
+As it is still in draft and it is very new, there is an active group of user discussion about json schema [5] as well a special tag in StackOverflow [6].
+As many other projects are already using json schema, some of them also wrote some documentation and examples that can be a complementary study, such as spacetelescope [7], usingjsonschema[8] and jsonary [9] and many other that you may find in the internet.
+It is strongly recommend to study how the json schema works to best usage of Lightblue.
+You can try out some online tools for help like jsonschema.net [10]

-There is some documetation on the standard [1] but it's pretty weak.
-The best I found was to use the schema for json schema [2] and a reasonably advanced example [3].
-Even then there are some things that are not intuitive so I'm going to outline those things here.
-I will not be defining our use of the schema in this section, so look to later sections for that detail.
+There might be some things about json schema that are not intuitive, so this documentation will outline them here.
+This section doesn't aim to define the Lightblue use of the schema, so look to later sections for that detail.

-A json schema is just a json document that conforms to the schema specification [2].
-For our purposes we'll be saving them as resources (files) in a project.
+In summary, a json schema is just a json document that conforms to the schema specification [1].
+For Lightblue purposes, it defined some resources (files) in the project.
 Each schema can be referenced by other schemas.
 Or you can reference a subset of the schema.

 #JSON Schema
 Since a schema is just a json document it is composed of objects and fields with values.
-I will go through the main components here and make note of the bits that were either hard to find to figure out or will be key for later sections for our standard.
+This section will go through the main components here and make note of the bits that were either hard to find to figure out or will be key for later sections for our standard.

 ##Identity
 Each schema is identified by the URI at which it can be located.
 That means you can have local and remote schemas.
 This identity is important from the schema trying to do the reference, but you can specify an identity in the target with the "id" attribute as noted in a later section.
 For local schema resources, it is relative to the root of the classpath and includes up through the schema name.
 For example, if you had a schema in a directory called "foo" on the classpath and the schema was called "myschema.json" you could reference it with "/foo/myschema.json#".
 The "#" in the reference indicates the root for a schema.
 From there you can reference individual elements, which will be covered later.
 If you had a second schema in the "foo" directory it could take a shortcut and do a relative reference of "myschema.json#".